-a: No reaction filters
+a: No reaction filters.

-b: Amide coupling and Buchwald reaction filters
+b: Amide coupling and Buchwald reaction filters.

-Figure 4: The average score across a generated batch of compounds per epoch for each of the running strategies
+Figure 4: The average score across a generated batch of compounds per epoch for each of the running strategies.
+The presence of reaction filters increases the superiority of the DAP strategy.
+Both MAULI and MASCOF are incapable of adapting the production to the user defined objective.

 The evolution of the average scores across the runs is displayed in Figure 4.
-In both scenarios, the DAP strategy clearly outperforms the remaining optimisation methods, quickly increasing from the starting point and then plateauing at the highest level.
+In both scenarios, the DAP strategy clearly outperforms the remaining optimization methods, quickly increasing from the starting point and then plateauing at the highest level.
 When reaction filters are introduced, this dominance becomes even more significant.
 As displayed in Figure 5, the DAP strategy is the only strategy capable of rapidly adapting to this requirement and satisfying these filters.
 The SDAP strategy also demonstrates learning, but is much slower in adapting to the specific task.
 Both MASCOF and MAULI, on the other hand, decline slightly from the initial point as they struggle to retain the prior knowledge of the chemical space, which is demonstrated by the dropping validity.
 No evidence of learning to follow the required reactions is apparent.